jamescherti/minimal-emacs.d/README.md

   (vim-tab-bar-mode 1))
 ```

-## How long does the authors Emacs configuration take to load?
+## How long does the author's Emacs configuration take to start?

 The author is using minimal-emacs.d as his early-init.el and init.el.
 He is using 152 packages (including corfu, cape, consult, evil, evil-collection, vertico, vim-tab-bar, easysession, outline-indent, and many others).